-- New parents are invited to attend a class at the Airman & Family Readiness Center which covers topics such as: budgeting for baby, infant care, Shaken Baby Syndrome, car seat safety, etc. - Parents who attend are given a bundle of useful baby items paid for by the Society. - This program is extremely popular because of gift bundles and important information parents might not otherwise have access to. - These classes provide an opportunity for new friendships and "play dates."
+- New parents are invited to attend a class at the Airman & Family Readiness Center, which covers topics such as: budgeting for baby, infant care, Shaken Baby Syndrome, car seat safety, etc. - ★ Parents who attend are given an AFAS tote and a gift card to the Exchange (AAFES). - ★ This program is extremely popular because of gift bundles and important information parents might not otherwise have access to. - ★ These classes provide an opportunity for new friendships and "play dates."